andrew/ultimate-awesome/README.md

 - [awesome-monero](https://github.com/hundehausen/awesome-monero) - A curated list of awesome Monero libraries, tools, and resources.
 - [awesome-AR](https://github.com/kidult00/awesome-AR) - A collection of augmented reality resources for XR enthusiasts 😎.
 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.
+- [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
 - [awesome-home-media-server](https://github.com/Kussie/awesome-home-media-server) - This is a carefully compiled list of remarkable projects with the focus on home media.
 - [awesome-initramfs](https://github.com/LaszloGombos/awesome-initramfs) - Awesome initramfs.
 - [awesome-fullstack](https://github.com/ManzDev/awesome-fullstack) - A list of curated resources related to FullStack (Frontend, Backend and DevOps).
 - [PyTorch-Guide](https://github.com/mikeroyal/PyTorch-Guide) - PyTorch Guide.
 - [awesome-rl-for-agents](https://github.com/necolizer/awesome-rl-for-agents) - A curated list of reinforcement learning (RL) for agents.
 - [Awesome-Efficient-Video-Generation](https://github.com/oahzxl/Awesome-Efficient-Video-Generation) - A curated list of recent efficient video generation methods.
-- [Awesome-Private-Browsing](https://github.com/onsitejs/Awesome-Private-Browsing) - A curated list of awesome private web browsing tools, projects, software, ideas, and resources.
 - [Awesome-AI-LLMs-in-Radiology](https://github.com/openlifescience-ai/Awesome-AI-LLMs-in-Radiology) - A curated list of awesome resources, papers, datasets, and tools related to AI in radiology.
 This repository aims to provide a comprehensive collection of materials to facilitate research, learning, and development in the field of AI-powered radiology.
 - [awesome-react-redux-saga-boilerplate](https://github.com/prabaprakash/awesome-react-redux-saga-boilerplate) - Well Architect-ed React-Redux-Saga Boilerplate with pre-configured CI/CD & BDD &  Unit/E2E Testing for Standard Product Development.
 - [awesome-anti-racism](https://github.com/rafaelcavalcante/awesome-anti-racism) - An awesome list with anti-racism material.